Haraamkhor proves Nawazuddin Siddiqui is not afraid to enter uncharted territory

 In simple words, Shyam is a predator (like Ramanna in Raman Raghav 2.0, but a lot less in-your-face).
 While director Shlok Sharma has made sure that none of the characters are shown in a good or bad light, Nawaz’s Shyam is the one who most us will consider the culprit.
 We very well know that the girl is infatuated and everything is happening with consent but our moral compasses will say that it’s still wrong.
 And the various disclaimers informing viewers that sex with a minor is a punishable offence under the Indian Penal Code does not help his case.
 Now in addition, he also has a volatile temper and is shown beating up adolescent students in anger.

-But it is utterly surprising how Nawazuddin Siddiqui manages to up his ante with this performance too.
+But it is to Nawazuddin Siddiqui’s prowess in his craft that he manages to up his ante with this performance too.
 No, it is not like mainstream Bollywood actors haven’t played antagonists previously, even Nawaz has had his fair share of such characters.
 But Haraamkhor’s Shyam is one such creepy fellow that solicits only mistrust and disgust from viewers, nothing more.
 He is never shown in a good light and is always portrayed as a man who can’t contain his lust.
 There is debauchery in his eyes and a street-smart evil in his gait.
 Nawaz’s choice of playing such a character is plain confident, ballsy and brave.

 Never for a moment in the 90 minutes run of the film, does Nawaz let himself overpower the character.
 His craft is so flawless that you never see him on the screen, you always see Shyam.
 And for that purpose, Nawaz works with his body as much as the face, nailing the movements and gestures of his character.
 Some subtle details that especially stand out include the way he squats while teaching the children and the way he keeps the hands behind as he walks, left one on top of the right.
 The way he casually flirts with a school colleague and his sudden bouts of violence against his students seem absolutely natural.